sartorius-research/LIVECell/model/README.md

 The box and mask AP presented here is derived by training on either the whole LIVECell dataset or a cell cell specific subset, and then evaluated on the corresponding test dataset.

-To use our fully trained models download them from our S3 bucket, and use it togheter with appropriate config file as described below in the [traing and evaluation section](#Training and evaluation)
+To use our fully trained models download them from our S3 bucket, and use it together with appropriate config file as described below in the [traing and evaluation section](#Training and evaluation)

 # Installation

+The installation takes approximately 30 minutes
 ## Requirements:

 - Linux or macOS with Python ≥ 3.6